bjf5201/ticktock/README.md

 ticktock
 ============

-*ticktock* is a little yet customizable countdown made in pure JavaScript.
+*ticktock* is a little yet customizable countdown made with TypeScript using zero dependencies.

 ## Features
 * [Jest](https://jestjs.io/) powered-tests